t-troebst/perfanno.nvim/README.md

     -- Overwrite the default behaviour of prompting for the path to the perf.data with a custom function that returns -- the path to a perf file as string. get_path_callback = nil,

+    -- Enable per-thread profiling support for multi-threaded applications -- When enabled, you can select which thread(s) to profile when loading perf.data thread_support = false,
 }

 local telescope = require("telescope")